 - During term time the DSL should always be available (during School hours)to discuss any safeguarding concerns.
-The DSL will also be available if necessary during out-of-hours/out of term activities via phone or email; cphelps@morehousemail.org.uk. - When the DSL is absent, the Deputies Mr Michael Keeley (DDSL and Head of Operations) and Ms Paulette Monteiro (DDSL and Pastoral Support Officer) will act as cover, or - If the DSL and Deputies are not available, Ms Faith Hagerty (Head) will act as cover.
+The DSL will also be available if necessary during out-of-hours/out of term activities via phone or email; mkeeley@morehousemail.org.uk. - When the DSL is absent, the Deputies Ms Claire Phelps (DDSL and Head) and Ms Paulette Monteiro (DDSL and Pastoral Support Officer) will act as cover.2.3 Governing Board

-2.3 Governing Board